 How Can You Help?
 Syrian Resettlement

 The Syrian Civil War began in 2011 after unrest and demonstrations during the so-called Arab Spring.
 Government forces have been pitted against a range of militias since then, some of whom are also fighting each other.
 With Russia taking the side of the government and supplying air power and supplies, the carnage has been greater than at any time since World War Two.
-Cities including Aleppo and Homs have been severely damaged, and there is no end to the conflict in sight.
+Cities including Aleppo and Homs have been severely damaged, and the bloodshed is unlikely to end even if the Syrian army restores control.

-By the beginning of 2017 an estimated 400,000 Syrians had died in the conflict, mainly civilians, while 4.9 million had fled the country, and 6.3 million were internally displaced.
-Most of those who had fled are in neighbouring countries – many in huge refugee camps: 2.7 million are in Turkey, 1 million in Lebanon (one in four of the population) and 655,000 in Jordan.
-Mercy Corps has a helpful Quick Facts guide.
+By the end of 2018 an estimated 500,000 Syrians had died in the conflict, mainly civilians, while 5.6 million had fled the country, and 6.2 million were still internally displaced.
+Most of those who had fled are in neighbouring countries, mainly in huge refugee camps in Turkey, Lebanon and Jordan, causing major issues with local populations.
+For an up to date summary of the situation go to the invaluable Quick Facts Guide produced by Mercy Corps.

 In 2015 and 2016 a huge number of refugees – including 360,000 Syrians – made their way to Europe, often risking their lives crossing the Mediterranean in unsafe and overcrowded boats.
 Germany received 158,000 asylum applications from Syria, Hungary 64,000 and Sweden 50,000.
 By contrast, the UK received only 2,840 applications.